 About our Collections

 Since its founding in 1935, Tacoma Art Museum has focused on the art and artists of the Northwest in both its exhibitions and collecting.
 In 2012, the gift of the Haub Family Collection of Western American Art enabled the museum to broaden focus to the art of the entire western region.
 A key goal in the museum’s strategic plan is to build the premier collection of Northwest art and be a leader in the preservation and scholarship of the region’s visual arts.
-The museum’s rich collection now includes about 4500 artworks, 3000 of which are by Northwest artists or related to the region.
+The museum’s rich collection now includes over 5,000 artworks, about 3,000 of which are by Northwest artists or related to the region.
 They range across all media and span from the 19th century to the present.

 In addition TAM has, and continues to, selectively acquire works by national and international artists, most recently the addition of a notable collection of western American art.
 These artworks provide connections to broader contexts in which to understand Northwest art such as how it relates to national and international art movements, compares and contrasts with other regional expressions, reflects important historical moments and trends, and reveals key influences on its development.

 Though the entire collection is not permanently on view at the museum, selected works from the collection are always in the galleries as part of various exhibitions and installations.
 If you are interested in a specific work from the collection, please contact us when planning your visit to determine whether or not it is currently on view.

 In August 2009, Tacoma Art Museum received a Museums for America (MFA) grant from the Institute of Museum and Library Services (IMLS) to increase information related to its collection and make it accessible online.
 This work is still in progress with new records and images added regularly.
 A second IMLS grant received in September 2014 supported digitization and new photography of the museum’s permanent collection.
 Learn more about the museum’s collection goals by reading our 10-Year Collection Plan (download here).